oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 Now you should be able to visit the external IP of the `store` service on port 8080 and see the application, and you should be able to log in using your Okta credentials.

-## Teardown the cluster with Terraform
+## Tear down the cluster with Terraform

 Once you are done with the tutorial, you can delete the cluster and all the resources created using Terraform by running the following commands: